 F) The City will achieve the greatest possible preparedness to protect against injury and loss of life in an earthquake.

-Preparedness against injury and loss of life in an earthquake is unaffected by the proposed project.
-Any construction or alteration associated would be executed in compliance with all applicable construction and safety measures.
+All construction will be executed in compliance with all applicable construction and safety measures.

 G) That landmark and historic buildings will be preserved: